aletterayear/aletterayear/README.md

 ---

 ### 6. Monitor and Sell Tokens
-- Continuously monitor the token's value.
+- Continuously monitor the value of the tokens created in Step 3.
-- Sell all tokens once their combined value is sufficient to fund your operations for an additional **3, 11, or 69 years**, based on your resource requirements.
+- Sell all tokens early once their combined value is sufficient to fund your operations for another **3, 11, or 69** years.
+- This action will initiate and allow for a Community Takeover (CTO).

 ---